theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/getting-started.md

 Search results appear in the preview window.
 4. Select the desired table (3) and click **[OK]** (4). <br>

-The application now returns to the main window of the component. <br>
+The application returns to the main window of the component. <br>

 Columns of the table retrieved from SAP are displayed in the subsection **Fields**. <br>
 ![Table-Form](/img/content/xfa/table_fields_filter.png){:class="img-responsive"}<br>